3 Common Reasons for Construction Disputes – and 3 Ways to Prevent Them

 Maintaining consistent and clear documentation throughout your project will not only help you avoid potential claims but will also act as necessary evidence, should you need to resolve a dispute.
 More positively, this approach also facilitates more collaboration between project teams and, subsequently, more effective solutions.

-3. Include a Claims & Risk Professional on Your Project Team
+3. Include a Claims Professional on Your Project Team

-Utilizing a claims and risk professional will help you anticipate potential challenges and establish a risk management strategy before your project begins.
+Utilizing a construction expert witness will help you anticipate potential challenges and establish a dispute avoidance strategy before your project begins.
 Whether it’s ensuring plans accommodate for newly common obstacles like COVID-19 or developing a response strategy, this expert will help reduce the likelihood of claims and support in their resolution should they occur.

 Knowledge is Power